 G Adventures

-G Adventures are one of my favourite group travel companies.
+G Adventures is one of my favourite group travel companies.
 They offer group tours all around the world.
-I’ve travelled with them several times and always have a great experience.
+I’ve travelled with them several times and have always had a great experience.

-G’s demographic tends to be a little more varied, but they offer tours for 18-40s if you prefer a younger crowd.
+G’s demographic tends to be a little more varied, but if you prefer a younger crowd, they offer tours for 18-40s.

 Intrepid Travel

-Intrepid is another popular group tour agency who offers tours around New Zealand.
-These tours tend to have a slightly older demographic.
-They’re another fantastic option for seeing New Zealand without a car.
+Intrepid is another popular group tour agency that offers tours around New Zealand.
+These tours tend to have a slightly older demographic, and they’re another fantastic option for seeing New Zealand without a car.

 The Kiwi Experience

-As well as their hop on and off busses, the Kiwi Experience also offer organised tours.
+Along with their hop-on and hop-off busses, the Kiwi Experience also offers organised tours.

-Choosing to join a group tour is a great way to see New Zealand without a car.
-Everything is organised for you and if something goes wrong, you don’t have to worry.
-It’s worth noting that there’s little flexibility with group tours.
-There is a set itinerary which you must stick to unless you leave the tour.
+Joining a group tour is a great way to see New Zealand without a car.
+Everything is organised for you, and if something goes wrong, you don’t have to worry.
+However, it’s worth noting that there’s little flexibility with group tours.
+There is a set itinerary that you must stick to unless you leave the tour.

 By boat or plane

-New Zealand is made up of an estimated 600 islands, so it’s no surprise there are several boats taking people between destinations.
+New Zealand is made up of an estimated 600 islands, so it’s no surprise that several boats take people between destinations.

-The most popular boat journey in New Zealand is the ferry between the North and South Islands.
-Whether you have a car or are travelling by bus, the ferry is the best option to get between the North and South Island.
+The ferry between the North and South Islands is the most popular boat journey in New Zealand.
+Whether you have a car or are travelling by bus, the ferry is the best option to get between the North and South Islands.
 It’s a lovely boat ride with beautiful scenery, and there’s even the chance of seeing whales at certain times of the year.

-Despite New Zealand’s small size, many of the major towns and cities in New Zealand also have regional airports.
-While you certainly won’t be able to get around New Zealand by plane altogether, you’ll be able to fly between some of the more popular destinations.
+Despite New Zealand’s small size, many major towns and cities also have regional airports.
+While you certainly won’t be able to get around all of New Zealand by plane, you can fly between some of the more popular destinations.

 For example, destinations such as Rotorua, Dunedin and Nelson all have airports.